 This spectacular success made Jobs so important to Disney that a crisis occurred when the company CEO, Michael Eisner, insulted Pixar, and by extension Jobs, in 2003 when he publicly denigrated the upcoming film, Finding Nemo, as a sure flop bound to take them down a peg.
 When that film became yet another critically hailed smash hit that topped all the others just as Pixar's contract with Disney was about to expire, Jobs, who loathed Eisner even before that insult, was ready to walk away and entertain the certain flood of offers with rival film companies.
 To prevent that corporate disaster, on top of other complaints about Eisner's arrogant incompetence, Disney investors rose up to fire Eisner in part to placate Jobs.
 Furthermore, when the new CEO decided to then outright purchased Pixar as a subsidiary in 2006, Jobs became the single biggest shareholder of the corporation while Lasseter was put in charge of all of the company's animation.

-In 1996, NeXT was bought by Apple and Jobs returned to the company and soon resumed control.
-Under his leadership, the lagging company soon prospered with the iMac computer line, but also branched out into new products that made a deep impact in pop culture.
-Jobs oversaw the creation of the iPod MP3 player that became the pre-eminent example of a new music market, which was complemented by the iTunes store that redefined online media retail, while he also manipulated desperate companies in the sagging music industry to cooperate in an arrangement shamelessly stacked in Apple's favor.
+In 1996, NeXT was bought by Apple and Jobs returned to the company to find that while he was gone, several CEOs came and went as multiple failing product lines had drove the company on its way to bankruptcy.
+Now under his control again, the company soon prospered with the iMac computer line, but also branched out into new products that made a deep impact in pop culture.
+Jobs oversaw the creation of the iPod MP3 player that became the pre-eminent example of a new music market, which was complemented by the iTunes Store that redefined online media retail, while he also manipulated desperate companies in the sagging music industry to cooperate in an arrangement shamelessly stacked in Apple's favor.

 After these successes, Jobs' prescient technology business sense and his almost obsessive commitment to innovative design led to further groundbreaking products.
 These included the iPhone, which opened the smartphone market from a business-oriented one to a general consumer item, and the iPad, which similarly kickstarted the tablet PC market largely by itself.